Metaswitch/clearwater-readthedocs/Clearwater IP Port Usage.md

         TCP/6666

+* Registration Termination Requests (if using an HSS):

+        TCP/9888

 ## Homestead

 The Homestead nodes need the following ports open to all the Sprout nodes and the Ellis node: